 4) Reporting of Suspected Child Sexual Abuse

-a) The LYAA President will be designated to receive reports of sexual abuse or other inappropriate conduct.
+- The LYAA President should receive reports of sexual abuse or other inappropriate conduct.
 This person will promptly notify the proper law enforcement agencies.

 These procedures are based off of information provided by Kidpower, Teenpower, Fullpower International.
 If you want more youth sports safety resources.
 You can visit their website at http://www.kidpower.org/youth-sports/